 But was not the plot what got my attention.

 The book came out in 1973––forty-five years ago.
-Suddenly I had an acute glimpse in the then-contemporary way of treating coronary artery disease and a myocardial infarction in particular.
-In that time I’ve just started my medical career and in a year or so, I’ve committed my life to cardiac surgery.
-Reading this book worked for me like the opening of a forty-five years old time capsule, like entering the tomb of Tutankhamen, with all the dangers attached.
-I saw myself participating in a care of patients in times when cardiology and cardiac surgery was born.
+Suddenly, I had an acute glimpse of the then-contemporary way of treating coronary artery disease and a myocardial infarction in particular.
+At that time, I’ve just started my medical career and in a year or so, I’ve committed my life to cardiac surgery.
+Reading this book worked for me like the opening of a forty-five-year old-time capsule, like entering the tomb of Tutankhamen, with all the dangers attached.
+I saw myself participating in a care of patients in times when cardiology and cardiac surgery were born.
 It also reminded me how much progress had we made with the treatment during my lifetime.

 And what strides we’ve made!
 Not only mortality and morbidity are down.
 The incidence of coronary artery disease is also falling.
 So what happened?